Grecosmico/l-picola-nongaussian-pdf/README.md

 **Note:** when `RAND_SOURCE=EXTERNAL` is used, the statistical properties of the initial conditions are fully determined by the input random field, independently of the selected `IC_TYPE`.

+**Note 2:** the external random-field input is used to construct the first-order (Zeldovich) displacement field.
+Since the second-order 2LPT correction is computed from this field, the same input also propagates consistently into the 2LPT initial conditions when 2LPT is enabled.

+**Warning:** the external random-field implementation has not yet been fully validated in parallel mode.

 ---